danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

   other objects, like a GPU buffer object can be mapped into multiple GPU virtual address spaces of different processes.

-* The calling contexts for adding or removing objects from the list walking need itself.
+* The constraints of calling contexts for adding or removing objects from the list are different and incompatible from the requirements when walking the list itself.
 The main example here are LRU lists where the shrinker needs to be able to walk the list from reclaim context, whereas the superior object locks often have a need to allocate memory while holding each lock.
-Those object locks the shrinker can then only trylock, which is generally good enough, but only being able to trylock the LRU is not.
+Those object locks the shrinker can then only trylock, which is generally good enough, but only being able to trylock the LRU list lock itself is not.

-Simplicity should still win, therefore only add a (nested) lock for lists or other container objects if there's really no suitable object lock that could do the same job.
+Simplicity should still win, therefore only add a (nested) lock for lists or other container objects if there's really no suitable object lock that could do the job instead.

 ### Locking Pattern: Interrupt Handler State